-Your need-know-guide for having a great holiday in the United Arab Emirates
+Your need-know-guide for having a great family holiday in the United Arab Emirates

 With Dubai Airport now taking over from Heathrow International as the world’s busiest in passenger numbers, as well as being a central hub to pretty much all corners of the globe, it’s any wonder the UAE is now one of the hottest destinations for travellers to make a stop-over, or as a destination in itself?

-It is incredibly family-friendly but those who are unfamiliar with the Middle East and Islamic culture might want to take a few things into consideration when planning a family adventure to the UAE.
+The UAE is incredibly family-friendly, but those unfamiliar with the Middle East and Islamic culture might want to consider a few things when planning a family adventure to the UAE.

 1. It’s hot, hot, hot